 Bright lights and sunshine can keep your baby awake, but total darkness could make the transition from sleeping to waking disorienting.
 A dim room with drawn curtains that let a touch of light in is an ideal balance to keep your little one’s circadian rhythm in sync.

 When do babies start taking longer naps?

-Every baby is different, but you’ll start to notice longer napping episodes start to happen around the four to six-month mark range.
-If your baby is older than six months and still waking up after 30 to 45-minute napping episodes, it’s time to employ some of the sleep hacks we mentioned in this article.
+Every baby is different, but you’ll start to notice longer napping episodes start to happen between the four- and six-month mark.
+If your baby is older than six months and still waking up after 30- to 45-minute napping episodes, it’s time to employ some of the sleep hacks we mentioned in this article.

 What to do when my baby wakes early from a nap?